UDA hits back at Atwoli, calls him ancient campaign expert

-United Democratic Alliance (UDA) has released a statement stating their disappointment at Francis Atwoli crude suicide 'joke' about Deputy President William Ruto.
+The United Democratic Alliance (UDA) has released a statement conveying disappointment with COTU Secretary-general Francis Atwoli's crude suicide 'joke' concerning Deputy President William Ruto.

 UDA hits back at Atwoli, calls him ancient campaign expert